dektrium/yii2-user/docs/configuration.md

 ---

+#### enableActivationByAdminIsRequired (Type: `boolean`, Default value: `false`)

+If this option is set to `true`, new registered users need to get activated by an administrator.
+After activation an information email will be sent to the user that his account has been activated.

+---

 #### enableFlashMessages (Type: `boolean`, Default value: `true`)

 If this option is set to `true`, module will show flash messages using